Friday, April 15, 2016

 Hans shook his head no. “I am fine.”

-Der Führer has great plans for this country,” he said at length, and then cleared his throat, “Yes, his plans are far-reaching and colossal.
+Der Führer has great plans for this country,” he said at length and then cleared his throat, “Yes, his plans are far-reaching and colossal.
 They need men to coordinate those plans.
-In fact, the security service approached me for a job.
+As a matter of fact, the security service approached me for a job.
 Hell, I have been a lawyer without a job for months.”

 “Don’t get yourself mixed up with them.”